quepas/mPAPI/README.md

-# PAPI-MATLAB
+# MAPI
-An extended PAPI API for MATLAB (5.5.1 and beyond).
+MAPI is an extended MATLAB API for PAPI (5.5.1 and beyond).
+Just PAPI MAPI.